BSI-Bund/secvisogram/docs/user/document/publisher/issuing_authority-usage.en.md

 *Example:*

-* "Example PSIRT is responsible for any vulnerabilities related to Example products or services."
+* "Example Company PSIRT is responsible for any vulnerabilities related to Example Company's products or services."